rezabekf/cfn-vfx-deadline/README.md

 # cfn-vfx-deadline

 This is a Cloud Formation template to deploy Deadline 10 management toolkit for render farms.
-The template will set up Deadline Database and Repository, two render node clients and workstation on AWS.
+The template will set-up Deadline Database and Repository, two render node clients and workstation on AWS.

 The template will reuse [VFX Burst Rendering environment](https://github.com/aws-quickstart/quickstart-vfx-ise) to help VFX studios